Booking a Europe trip this summer? Here are 6 things to expect.

 You can buy plane tickets, but the country may not be open to you.

-Despite the current confident outlook, and the number of European countries open to Americans increasing, there’s no guarantee by the time of your trip.
+Despite the confident outlook and the increasing number of European countries open to Americans, there’s no guarantee by the time of your trip.

 Jen Moyse, senior director of product for the travel app TripIt, says travelers should keep their eye on destinations’ infection rates and regulations.
-You may want to be wary of near-future bookings to places with high infection rates, both for personal health risks as well as the strict regulations likely to be in effect during your visit.
+You may want to be wary of near-future bookings to places with high infection rates, because of personal health risks and the strict regulations likely to be in effect during your visit.
 Additionally, should cases continue to spike, borders may not open or could close again.

-In addition to apps such as TripIt, Moyse says travelers can reference information from the European Centre for Disease Prevention and Control and Re-open EU to stay up to date on infection rates, entry and exit rules, testing requirements and local guidelines.
+In addition to apps such as TripIt, Moyse says, travelers can reference information from the European Center for Disease Prevention and Control and Re-open EU to stay up to date on infection rates, entry and exit rules, testing requirements, and local guidelines.

 Inventory may be limited, and not all bookings will be flexible.